 Keyword Tool (Jaaxy) – Keywords are the most important thing in the online world, and Jaaxy is a very nifty tool for such research without a complicated interface.
 Works just as well, and in some cases even better than the more expensive tools, and I have to give it the credit for a lot of my first-page rankings.

 Feedback/Comments – Feedback in the form of comments can make or break a site within the search engines.
-When it comes to beginners, this is one of the harder parts.
+When it comes to beginners, this is one of the hardest parts.
 You need the traffic to get comments, but you need comments to rank better and get better traffic.
 The WA’s comment tool will help you get the feedback you need on your site, and the feedback features will get you exceptional advice from other individuals on your site and/or help you correct mistakes.

 Credits – Now, I have never gone out of my way to earn credits via commenting, nevertheless, I do try and make things as insightful as I possibly can, which includes trying to help others not have to spend everything they have.
 You can pay for Wealthy Affiliate, by collecting WA credits, thus, the program will be paying for itself.
 I have been using credits to pay for my membership for a couple of years now, not to mention you can buy and pay for domains with credits as well.

-Credits can also be bought and added to your Wealthy Affiliate account, if you want to spend them on other things, or if you are a few credits low on paying for your membership, then you can just breach the gap.
+Credits can also be bought and added to your Wealthy Affiliate account if you want to spend them on other things, or if you are a few credits low on paying for your membership, then you can just breach the gap.
 The point of all this, WA offers ways to help soften the money blows for their clients.
 Name any other program that has this feature that allows you to get hosting, keyword tools, domains, membership, and so forth with credits earned, this is one of the reasons why WA will stay my recommended starter platform.

 To sum this up, if you go with training, then there are better programs around, but most of them do not include the other tools and/or features WA does, such as hosting, at the very least, not hosting for up to 20 websites.
 They also do not provide in the, earn your membership department, not to mention the lack of proper keyword tools, comment posting, content writer, and such.
 These are tools and/or features that usually have to be acquired separately, and can add up to quite the price tag.